Fisch03/Hanako-Discord/README.md

 # Hanako-Discord
-Hanako is small Discord Bot using [Node](https://nodejs.org/) and the [Discord.js](https://discord.js.org) library.
+Hanako is small Discord Bot made with [Node](https://nodejs.org/) and [Discord.js](https://discord.js.org).

 [![License](https://img.shields.io/github/license/Fisch03/FischisDiscordBot.svg)](https://github.com/Fisch03/FischisDiscordBot/blob/master/LICENSE.md)

-###### WARNING: This Project is my first Node project and also my first Discord Bot, so expect Spaghetti Code and more!
+###### WARNING: This project is my first Node project and also my first Discord Bot, so expect Spaghetti Code and more!

 ##### ALSO WARNING: This bot is in English, but we plan to add German in the Future.

-This Bot is Currently hosted on [Glitch](https://glitch.com/).
-If you want to learn more about this you can use [this](https://anidiots.guide/other-guides/hosting-on-glitch) awesome Tutorial, which
-Inspired me to do this thing!
+This bot is currently hosted on [Glitch](https://glitch.com/).
+If you want to learn more about this you can use [this](https://anidiots.guide/other-guides/hosting-on-glitch) awesome tutorial, which inspired me to do this thing!

 ## FEATURES
-Hanako can do many thing, including
+Hanako can do many things, including
 1. Fun Commands: Commands like howgay, lenny and catgirl
-2. Games: Rock-Paper-Scissors and a labyrinth Game
+2. Games: Rock-Paper-Scissors and a labyrinth game
-3. Reddit: Get top posts from a specific Subreddit or a Random Subreddit
+3. Reddit: Get top posts from a specific Subreddit or a random Subreddit
 4. NSFW: Lewdcatgirl

 ## LICENSE

-This Project is Licensed under the '[Do What The Fuck You Want To Public License](http://www.wtfpl.net/)'.
-You can read more in the 'LICENSE.md' File of this Repository
+This project is licensed under the '[Do What The Fuck You Want To Public License](http://www.wtfpl.net/)'.
+You can read more in the 'LICENSE.md' file of this repository